damiramirez/aws-dev-associate/README.md

 **Metric:** Collection of related data points in a time ordered structure.
 **Datapoint:** A specific measurement captured by a monitored service or resource.
 Consist in a Timestamp and a value.
 **Dimension:** Name values pairs to separate things.
 It separate datapoints for different things or perspectives within the same metric.

+CloudWatch also allows us to take action based on metrics. **Alarms** are created and linked to a specific metric.
+You can set a criteria, so when the status is not in a good state, you can define an action.